 - Essential oils such as eucalyptus or using a Vapopad with your vaporizer can help clear congestion and ease cough.

 Symptom Relief and Recovery

-- Over the counter medications such as decongestants and antihistamines can help with symptom management but they do not impact recovery.
-Many of these products are not safe for children and carry the risk of serious side effects.
-Be aware that some of these products can interact with other medication.
+- Over the counter medications such as decongestants and antihistamines can help with symptom management, but they do not impact recovery.
+Many of these products carry the risk of serious side effects and can interact with other medications.

-- Echinacea can help shorten the duration and severity of cold and flu symptoms and can also be taken preventatively during the winter season.
-Look for a clinically studied form of Echinacea.
+- Echinacea can shorten the duration and severity of cold and flu symptoms and can also be taken during the cold/flu season for prevention.
+A recent in-vitro study shows promising results against coronaviruses, including CoV2, the virus that causes COVID-19.
+Human research is underway to confirm the potential benefits against coronaviruses.

-- Elderberry has antiviral properties and can also help alleviate symptoms and speed healing.
-Both Echinacea and Elderberry are safe for those 2 and above and can be found in a range of formats including liquid, chewables and capsules.
+- Both Echinacea and Elderberry are safe for those 2 and above and can be found in a range of formats including liquid, chewables and capsules.

 - Vitamin C won’t cure a cold but it does support the immune system and can help to reduce symptom severity.
 Supplements can help bridge nutritional gaps for picky eaters and replenish levels in those under stress.
-Look for a formula that contains Ester-C ,which is a buffered form of vitamin C (easy on the stomach) and offers 24 hour immune system support.
+Look for a formula that is a buffered (easy on the stomach) and offers 24 hour immune system support.

 - Chicken soup and warm beverages (herbal teas) can also provide soothing relief and nutrients to support recovery.